mariberg/serverless-contact-form-aws-terraform/README.md

 The Lambda code can be found in the ``aws-lambda`` -directory.
 For this code to work, you have to do the following changes:
 - change the region to your preferred region
-- add your custom domain to 'Access-Control-Allow-Origin' (unless running React app on localhost)
+- add your custom domain to 'Access-Control-Allow-Origin'
 - change to - and source -addresses accordingly

 Please note the email addresses have to be added and approved via the AWS SES console for the SES to use them.